SansGuidon/bookmarks/README.md

 * [Rich Archbold](https://www.intercom.com/blog/run-less-software/) - (2018) Run less software
 > 1. Choose standard technology 2.
 Outsource Undifferentiated Heavy Lifting 3.
 Create enduring competitive advantage
 * [Reed Hastings](https://www.slideshare.net/reed2001/culture-1798664) - [Slides] (2009) Netflix culture. **Bonus** : [new version here](https://jobs.netflix.com/culture)
+* [Meredith Somers](http://mitsloan.mit.edu/newsroom/articles/the-20-year-old-entrepreneur-is-a-lie/) - (2018) The 20-year-old entrepreneur is a lie | Data from the Census Bureau and the IRS show the average age of successful business founders is 42.
+> **WHY IT MATTERS**
+> Good ideas come at any age, but it takes experience to turn them into success stories.
+Steve Jobs was 21 when he helped found Apple, but he was a 43-year-old CEO when the company created the iMac.

 ## Cryptocurrency
 > News